chrisidso/NHLExpansionDraftSimulator/README.md

 This proved to be the biggest challenge in this project.
 Other challenges include how to handle trades (more than one line in the data for traded player), handling of a changing posotion list in the data, how to decide which players a team should protect, and which players to draft, since at this stage I know very little about the players.

-My finished project consists of s series of functions:
+My finished project consists of a series of functions:

 1) load_setup(year)   -   Takes the year (2011 - 2019) and adds some variables,
     does some cleanup (trades) and removes players who played <=20 games during